franc6/ics_calendar/README.md

 ![Maintained:yes](https://img.shields.io/maintenance/yes/2023.svg)
 [![License](https://img.shields.io/github/license/franc6/ics_calendar.svg)](LICENSE)

-Provides an ICS (icalendar) platform for the Home Assistant calendar
+Provides a component for ICS (icalendar) calendars for Home Assistant

-> **NOTE**: This calendar platform is intended for use with simple hosting of ICS files.
-If your server supports CalDAV, please use the caldav platform instead.
+> **NOTE**: This component is intended for use with simple hosting of ICS files.
+If your server supports CalDAV, please use the caldav calendar platform instead.
 This one might work, but probably not well.

 ## Installation
 You can install this through [HACS](https://github.com/custom-components/hacs).